tencentyun/intlcloud-documents/yehe_doc/大数据/弹性 MapReduce/EMR 开发指南/ClickHouse 开发指南/ClickHouse 运维/系统表说明_intl_en.md

 ### system.zookeeper

-This system table can exist if ZooKeeper is not configured.
+This system table can't exist if ZooKeeper is not configured.
 It allows reading data from the ZooKeeper cluster defined in the configuration.
 The query must have a `path` equality condition in the `WHERE` clause.
 This is the path to the descendants in ZooKeeper from which you want to get data.

 The `SELECT * FROM system.zookeeper WHERE path = '/clickhouse'` query outputs data of all descendants on the `/clickhouse` node.
 To output data of all root nodes, write the path `='/'`.
 If the path specified in `path` does not exist, an exception will be thrown.